Anon-No-Name/JP-BX.github.io/index.md

 Digging deeper into the logs, I noticed two standout Windows Security Log event IDs: 4625 and 4624.
 Event ID 4625 indicates a failed login attempt, while 4624 represents a successful login.
 This suggests that the failed login attempts were the result of incorrect passwords, and the successful login likely occurred after a brute force attack succeeded.
 A spike in failed login events is always a critical indicator worth further investigation.

+Depending on the work environment, there are several approaches you can take to address a successful brute force attack.
+One of the first steps is to disconnect the compromised machine from the network to prevent malware from spreading and to stop the attacker from gaining further access.
+Next, review system logs to trace the attacker's actions after the successful login.
+It’s essential to lock down the compromised account, force a password reset, and immediately implement Multi-Factor Authentication (MFA) for added security.
+Conduct a thorough malware scan on the affected system, apply security patches, and update software.
+If necessary, restore the system from a clean backup to ensure integrity and stability.

+In the Atomic folder within Atomic Red Team, you can find specific test IDs used to evaluate your system's defenses against particular threats.
+These tests can be paired with the MITRE ATT&CK framework to gain deeper insights into how attackers operate and how to strengthen your defenses.
+By aligning Atomic Red Team tests with MITRE ATT&CK techniques, you can better understand vulnerabilities and improve your system's overall security posture.

 ![3885d1bfd656fcaaa5ea3a39b006188d](https://github.com/user-attachments/assets/12a2c7a9-4f2e-49a7-a7c7-88740e1a53eb)
 ![1f46b739bfc3a32fd011a91618a45838](https://github.com/user-attachments/assets/4b90c5c3-412c-43dd-99b3-1171a8f6f8b5)
 ![98b7ad089da2b37145372e1b69de645e](https://github.com/user-attachments/assets/1d6e9e40-1dfa-40b3-911f-017a87db8bef)